kale-stew/kylieis.online/content/understanding-the-ts-compiler.md

 Looking at [the docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), we know that the presence of a `tsconfig.json` in a directory indicates that the directory is the _root_ of a TypeScript project.

-The file is used to specify
+The file is used to specify:

 - root files and their names
 - compiler options required to compile the project